- Food and Cooking»

 - 1 lb. dry macaroni, (my kids love the kind shaped like wagon wheels, but any kind will do)

-- 2 cans chili, (use whichever type is your favorite) or see link below for CarbDiva chili
+- 2 cans chili, (use whichever type is your favorite) or see below for my vegetarian chili and the very meaty and prize-winning chili recipes)

 - 1 cup salsa